mbbsemu/mbbsemu-docker/README.md

 ## Todos

+* [ ] Do MBBS modules that save data dump all their data files in the same directory as the bbs exectuables themselves?
+I believe so.
+Test if there is a way to dump the static bbs files during build time, but volume map the data files at runtime into the same directory.
+Need one or two modules to test this with first.
 * [ ] Identify a slimmer base image to build from.
 (I chose this one because I know the app is being developed on .net, but I suspect something smaller can be used for runtime only)
 * [ ] See if a generic `docker-compose.yml` can be created to ease running this beast.
 * [ ] Figure out if there is a way to use `ENTRYPOINT` or `CMD` directives to make it easy to run a module directly _or_ run a shell to debug.
 * [ ] Test this setup with a module that needed to be installed first.
-* [ ] Do MBBS modules that save data dump all their data files in the same directory as the bbs exectuables themselves?
-I believe so.
-Test if there is a way to dump the static bbs files during build time, but volume map the data files at runtime into the same directory.